 Fur seals have two layers of fur.
 The outer layer is used to trap air bubbles and keep the inner layer dry and warm.
 If you part this thick coat, you will find that they are dry underneath.

-Our New Zealand fur seals came to the Zoo to be rehabilitated and stayed, as they were unable to survive in the wild.
+Our resident New Zealand fur seal, Orua, came to the Zoo to be rehabilitated and stayed, as he was unable to survive in the wild.